openbroadcaster/openbroadcaster.github.io/now-playing-widget.md

 ## Now Playing

 Provide dynamic "now playing" information on page with metadata streaming.
-This is a default module included with the core OBServer.
+This is module included with the core OBServer.

 * Artist
 * Title